dreamportdev/Osdev-Notes/06_Userspace/04_System_Calls.md

 o64 sysret
 ```

-Now we have our GDT set up accordingly, we just have to tell the CPU about it.
-We'll do this via the `STAR` MSR (0xC0000081).
-This particular MSR contains 3 fields:

-- The lowest 32-bits are used by the the 32-bit `syscall` operation.
-This is the address the CPU will jump to when running `syscall` in 32-bit protected mode.
-They are ignored in long mode.
-- Bits 47:32 are the kernel CS to be loaded.
-Remember from above that the kernel SS will be loaded from the next GDT descriptor after the kernel CS.
-- Bits 63:48 are used by when `sysret` is returning to 32-bit code.
-As described above, the user SS must be the next GDT descriptor, and the 64-bit user CS must follow that.

-Since we're in long mode, we'll actually need to access three more MSRs: `LSTAR` (0xC0000082), `CSTAR` (0xC0000083), and `SFMASK` (0xC0000084).
-The first two are the kernel address `syscall` will jump to when coming from long mode (`LSTAR`) or compatibility mode (`CSTAR`).
-If compatibility mode is not supported in the kernel, `CSTAR` can be ignored.

-The `SFMASK` MSR is a little more interesting.
-When `syscall` is executed, the CPU will do a bitwise AND of this register and the flags register.
-This means that any set bits in `SFMASK` will be cleared in the flags register when `syscall` is executed.
-For our purposes, we'll want to to set bit 9 (interrupt flag), so that it's cleared when the syscall handler runs.
-Otherwise we may have interrupts occuring before we could execute a `cli` instruction in our handler, which would be bad!

 Finally, we need to tell the CPU we support these instructions and have done all of the above setup.
 Like many extended features on `x86`, there is a flag to enable them at a global level.
-For `syscall`/`sysret` this is the system call extensions flag in the EFER MSR, which is bit 0.
+For `syscall`/`sysret` this is the system call extensions flag in the `IA32_EFER` (0xC0000080) MSR, which is bit 0.
 After setting this, the CPU is ready to handle these instructions!

 ### Handler Function

 We're not done with these instructions yet!
 We can get to and from our handler function, but there are a few critical things to know when writing a handler function:

 - The stack *selector* has been changed, but the stack itself has not.
 We're still operating on the user's stack.
 The stack need to be loaded manually.
-- Since the flags register is modified by `SFMASK`, the previous flags are stored in the `r11` register.
+- Since the flags register is modified by `FMASK`, the previous flags are stored in the `r11` register.
 The value of `r11` is also used to restore the flags register when `sysret` is executed.
 - The saved user instruction pointer is available in rcx.
 - Although interrupts are disabled, machine check exceptions and non maskable interrupts can (and will) still occur.
 Since the  handler will already have ring 0 selectors loaded, the CPU won't automatically switch stacks if an interrupt occurs during its execution.
 This is pretty dangerous if one of these interrupts happens before the kernel stack is loaded, as that means we'll be running supervisor code on a user stack, and may not be aware of it.
 The solution is to use the interrupt stack tables for these interrupts, so they will always have a new stack loaded.